 Hyatt has a much smaller global footprint than some of the other chains mentioned here, but have some very aspirational properties and hotel brands in their portfolio.

-Hyatt Gold Passport points are also transferrable to airline miles, and Hyatt run points purchase promotions too – otherwise Hyatt points can be a little hard to come by for Australian travellers.
+Hyatt points are also transferrable to airline miles, and Hyatt runs points purchase promotions too.
+Otherwise, Hyatt points can be a little hard to come by for Australian travellers.

 5. Accor LeClub – join here